Stage: Family Therapy – Seabrooke’s Theatre, Durban High School

 DURBAN’S loved and most offbeat and seasoned entertainment duo, the award-winning husband and wife team of Aaron McIlroy and Lisa Bobbert, continues to pour out the madness, music and mirth with Family Therapy, one of their most entertaining shows in recent times.

-The production, playfully directed and choreographed by Daisy Spencer, was a hot ticket when it premiered at the Rhumbelow Theatre in Kloof last December – it attracted a packed, jovial opening night audience and demand was such that an extra show was added to the schedule to meet demand.
+The production, playfully directed and choreographed by Daisy Spencer, was a hot ticket when it premiered at the Rhumbelow Theatre in Kloof at the end of 2019 and went on to be a hit, online, at the virtual National Arts Festival last year.

-If you’re seeking an escape from the many woes we are enduring in this country right now, this show is just the ticket for streaming, serving a smile-a-minute load of nonsense with a mix of colourful characters and screwball situations, some audience participation, and a diverse range of songs.
+If you’re seeking an escape from the many woes we are enduring in this country right now, this show is just the ticket for a dose of good cheer, serving a smile-a-minute load of nonsense with a mix of colourful characters and screwball situations, and a diverse range of songs.

-The setting is a room with a couch, lamp and an easel display board, where the fun starts with the arrival of Bobbert as the whining and domineering Charmaine, in curls and sequinned, fringed frock.
+The stage is divided into a lounge with an easel display board, and a small garden area, and the fun starts with the arrival of Bobbert as the whining and domineering Charmaine, in curls and sequinned, fringed frock.
 She sings the classic Love Story and all the while, McIlroy, as nervous and hen-pecked husband Nigel, battles to make an entrance while Charmaine constantly shoos him off stage.

-After male audience members are roped in for a fun routine, about which I will say no more lest I spoil the fun, we are treated to a rendition of Queen’s Under Pressure, then a series of sketches, each signposted with a change of topic on the display board, which introduce new characters.
+It leads to the two stars offering a choreographed rendition of Queen’s Under Pressure before they launch into a series of sketches, each signposted with a change of topic on the display board, which introduce new characters.

 First up is Bobbert as Charmaine and Nigel’s pig-tailed, cellphone-mad, teen daughter Cher, who tells a tale of her father’s embarrassing Whatsapp posts and plots a way to manipulate his bank account.
-The sketch ends on a somewhat poignant note and is capped with McIlroy’s fine rendition, to backing tracks, of Billy Joel’s Vienna.
-As he has proved often in the past, he has a really nice voice when he sings without comic intrusion.
+The sketch originally ended on a somewhat poignant note and was capped with McIlroy’s fine rendition, to backing tracks, of Billy Joel’s Vienna.
+Sadly, that has now been ditched with the show having been shortened to festival length.

-Best of the bunch, not unexpectedly, is McIlroy’s spot-on, Indian smooth-talker, VJ, who, while on the topic of ‘Boundaries’, draws howls of laughter with a convoluted, wandering discussion about a man chopping up his boat, and which ends with a truly excellent, intentionally camp delivery of Sit Down, You’re Rocking the Boat, from the musical Guys and Dolls.
+While on the topic of ‘Boundaries’, VJ, who now bemoans the fact that his shimmery shirt looks tighter after months of lockdown inactivity, draws howls of laughter with a convoluted, wandering discussion about a man chopping up his boat.
+It ends with a truly excellent, intentionally camp delivery of Sit Down, You’re Rocking the Boat, from the musical Guys and Dolls.

-Family Therapy ends on a more subtle, more sincere but still comic, note, with Lisa and Aaron playing older characters, the rather conservative Beatrice and her hubby, the mischievous Max.
-They reflect on their life, times and family, closing the show with a rendition of That’s Life that leads to the silly Superman.
-This novelty song, a regular finale number for the duo’s shows at the Rhumbelow, involves the audience joining in with ridiculous dance moves.
+Family Therapy ends on a more subtle, more sincere but still comic, note, with Lisa and Aaron playing older married characters, she rather conservative and he somewhat mischievous.
+They reflect on their life, times and family, closing the show well with a fine rendition of That’s Life.